PROBA-3: Design

-CSC and OSC Spacecraft
+CSC and OSC spacecraft

 The CSC is a 300 kg mini-satellite, hosting the coronagraph ASPIICS and the shadow position sensors.
-It is equipped with a mono-propellant propulsion system to perform the large delta-V manoeuver necessary for formation acquisition and breaking.
+It is equipped with a monopropellant propulsion system to perform the large-delta-V manoeuver necessary for formation acquisition and breaking.
 It also hosts the targets used by the metrology optical heads on board the OSC.

 The OSC is a 250 kg mini-satellite, hosting the laser and visual metrology optical heads.
-It features the occulter disk that is 1.4 meter in diameter.
-The shape of its rim is intended to reduce the amount of sun diffracted light entering the coronagraph.

-The OSC uses a low-thrust cold gas propulsion system that enables the fine position control required for the formation flying.
+It features the occulter disk that is 1.4 meters in diameter.
+The shape of its rim is intended to reduce the amount of diffracted sunlight entering the coronagraph.
+The OSC uses a low-thrust cold-gas propulsion system that enables the fine position control required for the formation flying.

-Science Payloads
+Scientific payloads

-The primary payload is the ASPIICS Coronagraph.
-Its follows the design concept of a classical externally occulted Lyot coronagraph, with the external occulter physically attached to the OSC while the rest of the instrument is on the CSC.
+The primary payload is the ASPIICS coronagraph.
+It follows the design concept of a classical externally occulted Lyot coronagraph, with the external occulter physically attached to the OSC, while the rest of the instrument is on the CSC.